 - We are proud to have been voted by Kiwis as Highly Commended in the Health Insurance category of the Reader's Digest Trusted Brand survey from 2017-2019.

-AA Health is a partnership between The New Zealand Automobile Association Incorporated (AA) and nib nz. nib nz underwrites AA Health's products.
+AA Health Insurance is a partnership between The New Zealand Automobile Association Incorporated (AA) and nib nz. nib nz underwrites AA Health Insurance's products.